Countries / 🇧🇷 Brazil

 Brazil eSIM Buying Tips

-- Install before departure: Download and install while on WiFi at home.
-Activation happens automatically when you arrive at GaleΓ£o or Guarulhos Airport.
+1. Install before departure: Download and install while on WiFi at home.
+Activation happens automatically when you arrive.

-- Enable data roaming: Go to Settings → Cellular → Data Roaming and turn it ON.
-Most "not working" complaints are caused by this being off.
+2. Enable data roaming: Go to Settings → Cellular → Data Roaming and turn it ON.
+Critical for connectivity on arrival.

 FAQ